 I fancy myself an amateur linguist so I know that I should embrace and celebrate the evolution of language, yet language influences thinking.
 Are we sure we haven’t been duped into thinking less of ourselves here?
 Is this really the language that we want to use?
 And what are we implying to those who haven’t evolved into this new usage of “prompt?”

-To them, it sounds like we are at our desks desperately wishing we had an idea.
+Does it sound to them like we are at our desks desperately wishing we had an idea.
 But maybe that is how we see ourselves now.
 Maybe the need to publish has lead us to this.
 Or did we let some web marketers convince us, as they have in the past about our weight and complexion, our social or economic status, that we were helpless without them, hopelessly lost like the actor, searching for his next line?

 I don’t mean to be a grumpy old man.
 I am speaking in your defense, writer.
 You are more than your insecurities, and writer’s block is just a state of needing to practice.
 It’s just the fear of stepping out into the dance, to get all those ideas that are already there onto a page.